How to visit Mijas Pueblo (Andalucia, Spain)

 Tours to Mijas Pueblo

-⭐️ Day trip to Mijas from Malaga/Costa del Sol – this 5⭐️ rated day trip offers private transportation and excellent commentary.
+⭐️ Day trip to Mijas from Malaga/Costa del Sol – this 5⭐️ rated private day trip offers transportation and excellent commentary.
 Perfect if you don’t want to rent a car.

 ⭐️ Group Walking Tour of Mijas – this tour meets outside the tourist information office (requires pre-booking) and takes in the main sites of Mijas Pueblo on foot.